SplittyDev/flux1-cli/README.md

 ## Troubleshooting

+**I don't have enough VRAM**:
+> You can pass the `--offload-cpu` flag to offload parts of the model to the CPU for lower VRAM usage with a small performance hit.
+Sadly this doesn't seem to work with MPS.
+If anyone knows why, please let me know!

+**I wanna use the CPU (for whatever reason)**:
+> You can pass the `--force-cpu` flag to force CPU inference.
+This is not recommended, as it's _much_ slower than MPS or CUDA.

 **High resolution images are broken**
 > FLUX.1 has a maximum resolution of 2MP.
 These are _roughly_ the largest possible sizes[^2]:
 > - 1:1 exact 1448 x 1448, rounded 1408 x 1408